andrew/ultimate-awesome/README.md

 - [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the awesome Radiance Fields approaches for 3D Editing.
 - [awesome-real-world-rl](https://github.com/ugurkanates/awesome-real-world-rl) - Great resources for making Reinforcement Learning work in Real Life situations.
 Papers,projects and more. .
 - [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
-- [awesome-js-tooling-in-rust](https://github.com/karimould/awesome-js-tooling-in-rust) - A curated list of JavaScript tooling written in Rust.
-- [awesome-scheme](https://github.com/schemedoc/awesome-scheme) - A curated list of awesome Scheme libraries and resources.
 - [trackawesomelist](https://github.com/trackawesomelist/trackawesomelist) - Track 500+ Awesome List Updates, Track it - not just star it!.
 - [awesome-bulma](https://github.com/aldi/awesome-bulma) - 🎉 A curated list of awesome things related to Bulma CSS Framework.
 - [awesome-cypress](https://github.com/brunopulis/awesome-cypress) - 🎉 A curated list of awesome things related to Cypress.